-- information required for privacy notices
+- Privacy notices

-- · records of consent
+- records of consent

 - controller-processor contracts

 - the location of personal information;

 - DPIAs and

 - Records of data breaches.

 Records of processing of sensitive information are kept on:

 - The relevant purposes for which the processing takes place, including why it is necessary for that purpose - The lawful basis for our processing and - Whether the personal information is retained or erased in accordance with the Retention Schedule and, if not, the reasons for not following the policy.